 Artificial intelligence can enhance the customer experience by allowing them to find what they’re looking for more easily.
 For example, shoppers can search for “women’s black jeans” and get results that match their search criteria more closely than humans.

 AI can help reduce costs by automating repetitive tasks and allowing employees to focus on more demanding tasks.

 Certain types of AI (like chatbots) can help increase sales by quickly responding to customer questions or concerns about their orders.
 Other types of AI (like image recognition software) can help you optimise images, making them more likely to generate clicks from customers browsing your product pages.

 Currently, the retail industry is also undergoing a rapid transformation.
 Moreover, AI technology has played a crucial role in this shift.
 So, retailers can provide customers with a better shopping experience while generating more revenue.

 Moreover, Artificial intelligence (AI) has changed how we do many things, from driving to diagnosing diseases.
 It is now used to help us make decisions in our personal lives.
 Like, choosing a movie to watch to decide what to wear.

-Artificial intelligence should be an integral part of your E-commerce business because it can revolutionise the industry.
+Artificial intelligence should be an integral part of your E-commerce business because it can revolutionize the industry.
 AI will as also help you propel your business to new levels.
 As a big result, retailers can now even predict which products their customers will buy next, improving conversion rates and customer satisfaction.
-So as we just learned, the possibilities AI offers to mankind are abundant; it’s us who should choose whether we extract the ore out or just stay back in the 90s.
+So as we just learned, the possibilities AI offers to mankind are abundant; we should choose whether to extract the ore out or stay back in the 90s.
 It’s your call!